 Peter Siepmann is a conductor, organist, teacher and examiner based in the East Midlands of the UK.
 He is well-known in the region for his encouraging, enthusiastic and informed approach to rehearsal and performance.

-Since September 2007, Peter has been Organist & Director of Music at St Peter’s Church in the heart of the city of Nottingham, where the church choir produces what the Nottingham Post has described "an outstanding standard of music-making"; the choir's singing is also regularly praised at regular visits to cathedrals and abbeys both around the UK and abroad.
+Since September 2007, Peter has been Organist & Director of Music at St Peter’s Church in the centre of Nottingham, where the church choir produces what the Nottingham Post has described as "an outstanding standard of music-making"; the choir's singing is also regularly praised at its termly visits to cathedrals and abbeys both around the UK and abroad.
 In 2010, Peter oversaw the design, fundraising and installation of a new church organ.

 "The new maestro on the podium is Peter Siepmann, a man who clearly knows what he wants and who is unafraid of innovation and risk."
 William Ruff reviews Nottingham Bach Choir on ReviewsGate (2019)